-Unlike other distilleries with long histories, Wilderness Trail Distillery started with a strong focus on science using local ingredients for their high quality spirits using practices from over 150 distilleries around the world.
+Unlike other distilleries with long histories, Wilderness Trail Distillery started with a strong focus on science using local ingredients for their high-quality spirits using practices from over 150 distilleries around the world.
 What started as The distillery also produces rum made with Kentucky molasses, bourbon, vodka, and rye whiskey.
-After our tour we visited the tasting room to try the Blue Heron Vodka and the Harvest Rum.
+After our tour, we visited the tasting room to try the Blue Heron Vodka and the Harvest Rum.

 Seed to Table Dining

 Shaker Village is committed to getting back to basics when it comes to the dining experience as well.
-Many of the ingredients used in the meals prepared are straight from the farm onsite.
+Many of the ingredients used in the meals prepared are straight from the farm on site.
 The farm is also used to bring educational enhancement to guests on a variety of topics surrounding sustainable agriculture practices.
 I would highly recommend experiencing a meal during your stay.
 There are wonderful menu options prepared with fresh foods from the garden and local farmers available for breakfast, lunch, or dinner.
 Make sure that you try the honey butter prepared with honey from the bees on site.

 More time in Bardstown

-Downtown historic Bardstown is gem worth exploring.
+Downtown historic Bardstown is a gem worth exploring.
 We dined at Old Talbott Tavern that dates back to the 1700’s.
 Make sure that you take some extra time to visit the shops and explore other historic sites within walking distance.

 Heaven Hill Distillery

-Our visit to Heaven Hill Distillery gave us even more knowledge of bourbon during the 40 minute Whiskey Connoisseur Experience.
+Our visit to Heaven Hill Distillery gave us even more knowledge of bourbon during the 40-minute Whiskey Connoisseur Experience.
 We focused on using our senses during the tasting process.
-First you examine the color, then the aroma, taste and then experience the finish.
+First, you examine the color, then the aroma, taste and then experience the finish.

 Some bourbons rest on the front of your tongue, while others bring more feeling to the back of your mouth.
 The warm heat you feel on the inside as it goes down it referred to as a “Kentucky Hug.”
 You get to keep your glass after the tasting and will find more information about the distillery in the Bourbon Heritage Center along with lots of bourbon and bourbon related items available for purchase.